codership/documentation/galeracluster/source/glbparameters.rst

 .. rubric:: ``--daemon``
 .. _`glb-daemon`:

-Defines whether you want Galera Load Balancer to run as a system daemon.
+Defines whether you want Galera Load Balancer to run as a daemon process.

 +-----------------------------+----------------------------------+
 | **Short Argument**          | ``-d``                           |